Updated June 28, 2021

 There are a few exceptions, especially for homeowners in Texas.
 The trouble is there isn’t a one-size-fits-all answer to hurricane insurance coverage.

 Because hurricane insurance isn’t a specific policy type, it usually consists of a package of insurance products.
-You may need windstorm insurance and flood insurance to have the right protection.
+You may need additional windstorm and flood coverage to have enough property insurance.
 Together, the policies can protect your home from damage caused by a hurricane.

 Texas law doesn’t require you to have hurricane insurance.
 But remember that hurricane insurance doesn’t exist as a policy by itself.
 The policies that provide hurricane coverage—homeowners, flood, and windstorm insurance—can be required by lenders as part of the home loan process.